-21 Jun 3 Fun Ways to Work Your Brain and Improve Memory
+21 Jun 3 Fun Ways to Improve Memory

 At Cerebrum Health Centers we treat patients with a variety of neurological issues – from traumatic brain injuries and concussions to dementia.
 When the brain is injured or experiences deterioration due to aging or disease, memory issues are commonplace.
 Fortunately, most people can improve memory function through brain therapy, medical treatment and on their own.